-- Colby allows up to $800 Personal and Books for each approved semester of study away.
+- Colby allows up to $800 total for Personal and Books for each approved semester of study away.

 - In addition to the standard aid application documents, students studying on an approved non-Colby program must have the program complete a budget form in accordance with federal regulations.
 This is true even if the only aid is in the form of loans.
-The form can be found by clicking on the link below and is available for pickup in our office.
+The form can be found by clicking on the link below.

 If the program away costs less than Colby, financial aid will be reduced accordingly.
 For higher-cost programs, the budget will be capped at Colby’s for the purpose of determining grant eligibility.
 The Off-Campus Study Fee charged by Colby for each semester away is considered part of the budget when determining aid eligibility.